Variational Graph Generator for Multi-View Graph Clustering: Introduction

-To achieve the above goal, we will have two major challenges: 1) how to explore the consensus information and utilize it to generate a consensus graph that is applicable to GNNs, and 2) how to design a GNN that could embed the view-specific information and the generated consensus graph into features together.
-Considering the first issue, the generated consensus graph requires some properties.
+To achieve the above goal, we will have two major challenges: 1) how to explore the consensus information to generate a consensus graph that is applicable to GNNs, and 2) how to design a GNN that could embed the view-specific information and the generated consensus graph into features together. \textbf{C1.
+Consensus exploration for graph generation:} Considering the first challenge, the generated consensus graph requires some properties.
 First, it must imply the \emph{common information} from both features and graphs.
-Second, if there is an observed graph that is unreliable, it should depend less on this unreliable graph, in other words, different graphs have different probabilities to be employed for generating the consensus graph.
-This property requires that we infer the consensus graph \emph{with a specific probability}.
-Third, it should be \emph{sparse} to avoid large storage and computation consumption, and meanwhile to improve the robustness~\cite{robustSparse,2020ChriskWL}.
+Second, if there is an observed graph that is unreliable, it should depend less on this unreliable graph, in other words, different graphs have different probabilities to be employed for generating the consensus graph, requiring us to infer a consensus graph \emph{with a specific probability}.
+Third, it should be \emph{sparse} to avoid excessive storage and computational consumption, which can simultaneously enhance robustness.~\cite{robustSparse,2020ChriskWL}.
 Based on these concerns, the technique of variational inference is a perfect match, which could infer sparse and discrete variables with a specific probability.
-More importantly, with our novel design, the proposed variational graph generator can extract the common information among multiple graphs and global features, as well as some task relevant information.
-Specifically, we first propose a priori assumption over multi-graphs, and then design a variational graph generator to infer a sparse consensus graph from global features based on this priori assumption (see Section~\ref{secVGG}).
-As to the second issue, the previous researches about GNNs~\cite{SGC,2020ChriskWL,GIN} have suggested that lots of parameters in GNNs are redundant, and the powerful representation ability of GNNs comes from the message passing process.
-To this end, we design a simple yet effective encoder with a parameter-free message-passing method to embed the view-specific and view-common graph information together (see Section~\ref{secGraphEnc}).
+More importantly, with our novel design, the proposed variational graph generator can extract the common information among multiple graphs and global features, as well as some task-relevant information (see Section~\ref{secVGG}). \textbf{C2.
+GNN designing for consensus and specific information fusion:} Regarding the second challenge, we design a simple yet effective encoder with a parameter-free message-passing method to embed the view-specific and view-common graph information together (see Section~\ref{secGraphEnc}).
+The design of this graph encoder comes mainly from previous related research on GNNs~\cite{SGC,2020ChriskWL,GIN} which has suggested that many parameters in GNNs are redundant, and the powerful representation ability of GNNs comes from the message-passing process.
 In addition, we introduce our multi-view fusion method to incorporate graph embeddings from all views (see Section~\ref{SecMVFusion}).
-Finally, our objective functions are proposed to optimize the model for the multi-view clustering task (see Section~\ref{secObj}).
-For brevity, we call the proposed approach VGMGC (Variational Graph Generator for Multi-View Graph Clustering).
-Furthermore, we have theoretically analyzed the rationality of the generated graph (see Section~\ref{secTheoAna}), and empirically demonstrated the effectiveness of VGMGC (see Section~\ref{secExp}).
-The main contributions of this work include: \begin{itemize} \item We propose a novel variational graph generator based on a priori assumption over multi-graphs, which can generate a variational consensus graph with the required properties from global features for GNNs.
-To the best of our knowledge, this work is the first trial utilizing variational inference to infer a discrete graph for multi-view graph learning. \item We propose a simple yet effective encoder to embed the consensus graph and view-specific graphs into embeddings, in a parameter-free message-passing manner. \item Theoretical analysis illustrates the rationality of the inferred consensus graph and our proposals.
-Experiments on eight widely-used datasets demonstrate the superior performance of our method compared with SOTAs. \end{itemize}
+For brevity, we call the proposed framework VGMGC (Variational Graph Generator for Multi-View Graph Clustering).